Bnei Menashe: Adoption of modern Judaism

 On May 31, 1972, a group based in Churachandpur founded the Manipur Israel Family Association—the first organization representing the emerging Bnei Menashe community.
-In 1973, T. Daniel Lhungdim and Israel Ginjamung Suantak visited Calcutta and subsequently Bombay, where Lhungdim met Esther David Immanuel, the first known external Jewish supporter of the Bnei Menashe.
+In 1973, Daniel Lhungdim and Israel Ginjamung Suantak visited Calcutta and subsequently Bombay, where Lhungdim met Esther David Immanuel, the first known external Jewish supporter of the Bnei Menashe.
 He returned with three pivotal messages: (1) Judaism is the religion of the Jewish people; (2) circumcision is a religious obligation; and (3) Jews do not recognize Jesus as the Messiah.

 These doctrinal assertions generated internal tensions within the Manipur Jewish Organization (MJO), ultimately leading to the formation of the United Jews of North East India (UJNEI) on October 10, 1974.
 This new organization aimed to unify the communities that had begun practicing Judaism in earnest.
 A defining moment occurred in February 1976 when Lhungdim was again dispatched to Bombay by UJNEI, marking his final research trip.
 His return on April 21, 1976, during Chol HaMoed Pesach, symbolized the spiritual rebirth of Judaism among the Manmasi.
 Reinvigorated by the formal instruction he had received, Lhungdim brought back a Sefer Torah, tefillin, tzitzit, and halachic literature.
 For the first time, the community began to observe Judaism in accordance with Jewish law, although formal conversion (giyur) had yet to be undertaken.

 After these people established contacts with other Jewish religious groups in Israel and other countries, they began to practice more traditional rabbinic Judaism in the 1980s and 1990s.
-UJNEI’s outreach to Jewish organizations worldwide eventually drew the attention of Rabbi Eliyahu Avichail in 1978.
-Rabbi Eliyahu Avichail is the founder of Amishav, an organization which is dedicated to finding the Lost Tribes and facilitating their aliyah.
-He investigated this group's claims of Jewish descent in the 1980s.
-He named the group the Bnei Menashe.
-A prominent advocate, Rabbi Avichail proposed sending a young representative to Israel for formal religious training.
+In 1978, UJNEI's outreach to Jewish organizations worldwide eventually drew the attention of Rabbi Eliyahu Avichail, founder of Amishav, an organization which is dedicated to finding the Lost Tribes and facilitating their aliyah.
+He investigated this group's claims of Jewish descent in the 1980s and named the group the Bnei Menashe.

+Avichail proposed sending a young representative to Israel for formal religious training.
 In 1979, Gideon Rei (also known as Vankhuma Chongthu) and Simon Gin Vaiphei were selected for this mission.
 They departed India in January 1981 and enrolled at Machon Meir Yeshiva in Jerusalem, where they received instruction in Hebrew and foundational Jewish law.
-In 2005, the Chief Rabbinate of Israel accepted them(the Bnei Menashe) as Jews due to the devotion displayed by their practice through the decades, but still required individuals to undergo formal ritual conversion.
+In 2005, the Chief Rabbinate of Israel ruled that the Bnei Menashe would be accepted as Jews, based on the devotion displayed by their practice through the decades, but still required individuals to undergo formal ritual conversion.